TYPO3/crowdin-bridge/docs/BuildForTranslationServer.md

 The following steps are taken:

-1. Generate local configuration file `crowdin:management:projectList`
+1. Generate local configuration file `crowdin:setup`
 1. Download & process all translations
    2. From Extensions: `crowdin:meta:extractExt`
    3. From Core: `crowdin:extract:core '*'`